Kex1016/blog.kex1016.ga-v4/content/welcome.md

 1. I write for fun.
 Don't expect professionalism.

-1. I love lolis.
+1. I like lolis.
 Not for lewding.
 Okay, maybe for lewding.

 *Check out my [first post](https://blog.kex1016.ga/first-post) for more info on me!*